-This is the fourth post in the Educational Gifts series – Over the last few weeks I’ve shared ideas for Language Arts, Science and History/Geography.
+This is the fourth post in the Educational Gifts series – Over the past week I’ve shared ideas for Language Arts, Science and History/Geography.
 Today I want to share some fun ideas for Math inspired gifts.

-One of my homeschooling goals is to show my children that learning isn’t about “school.”
+One of my homeschooling goals is to show my children that learning isn’t about “school,” or checking assignments off a list.
 Learning is life.
 One of the ways I do that is to strew fascinating, fun and educational books, toys, games, etc. in their path.

 Math is one of those subjects that you either love or hate, but even if your child dislikes it, there are many fun ways to play with numbers.

+Does your child enjoy handheld games?
 Want a fun way to work on math facts?
-Check out the Educational Insights Mathshark.
+Check out Educational Insights Math Whiz.
 Even the name sounds fun.
 It resembles a handheld gaming device, but it’s essentially an electronic flash card set.
 It also works as a calculator.

 There are lots of really fun math manipulatives out there.
 I love to find manipulatives that have my children learning concepts and being creative without even realizing they are “doing math.”